What is Liposuction?

 Although liposuction can require less than a week of downtime, you can expect residual swelling to last for a few months, with your final results emerging around three to six months after undergoing liposuction.
 You can expect some discomfort within the first few days, but this can be managed with prescribed medications.

 You should wear your compression garment according to Dr. Diktaban’s instructions throughout your recovery time, since this can help reduce swelling and help the skin adhere to the new contours.
 Although you can walk and move around in the few days after surgery, you should wait a few weeks before you return to your full exercise regimen.
 Most patients return to work about a week after their plastic surgery.

 Dr. D was kind, efficient, professional, understanding and allowed me to give myself a gift that will last for the rest of my life.- Meg”Read More

 Schedule a Consultation

-Liposuction is an excellent option for refining your contours and putting the finishing touches on your favorite areas after weight loss or when you still have fatty bulges despite diet and exercise.
+Liposuction is an excellent option for refining your contours and putting the finishing touches on your favorite areas after weight loss or when you still have localized fat deposits that don’t respond to diet and exercise.
 To meet with Dr. Diktaban and explore your options for liposuction in Manhattan, contact our office by calling or filling out our online form.